coslor/coslor-github.io/_posts/2022-03-07-6502-assembly-for-basic-heads.md

 **Registers** are memory built into the CPU to store values and perform operations.
 Some later CPUs have dozens of registers, for all kinds of uses.
 The 6502 has 5 single-byte registers and one 16-bit register.
 They are:
 - The Program Counter or **PC** holds the 16-bit address of the currently-running instruction.
-As each instriction gets executed, the PC increments appropriately.
+As each instruction gets executed, the PC increments appropriately.

 - The **Accumulator** is really the only general-purpose register.
 A typical fetch-modify-store cycle involves reading the contents of a memory address, modifying it (adding a constant value to it, for example), and storing it back into that memory location.
 The accumulator is a single byte.